phfdonda/portfolio/README.md

   * [AdoptMeow](https://github.com/phfdonda/Capstone_HTML-CSS_Directory_of_Schools)<br>
     The layout of a page that allows people to find new furry cat friends.
 Just looks.
 For now.
   * [TNW Clone Page](https://github.com/phfdonda/Building-with-Responsive-Design)<br>
-    A clone of the TDN news page.
+    A clone of the TNW news page.
 Focus is building large content in responsive way.